Research

 Phase-Indexed Epistemology

-Formal EpistemologyStates of ConsciousnessPhilosophy of MindPhase TransitionsIntegrative Depth
+Formal EpistemologyStates of ConsciousnessState/Stage DistinctionPhilosophy of MindIntegrative Depth

 Computational Efflux from Coherent Actual Objects: Theory, Algorithm, and Empirical Demonstration